 We make use of the Raspberry Pi camera in this guide.
 I will take you through everything you need to know to get it all set up and ready to go.

-If you’re not much of a reading person then check out this awesome video on how to do the Raspberry Pi Time-lapse, I have made it just for you.
-It goes through step by step everything you need to do get your Pi taking photos so you’re able to use these in a time lapse video.
+If you’re not much of a reading person then check out this excellent video on how to do the Raspberry Pi time-lapse, I have made it just for you.
+It goes through step by step everything you need to do to get your Pi taking photos, so you’re able to use these in a time-lapse video.

-The equipment you will need in this tutorial are listed below.
+The equipment you will need in this tutorial is listed below.

 Installing the Camera

-Probably the most important step is connect the Raspberry Pi camera correctly to your Pi.
-It is pretty straight forward but for anyone new to this kind of stuff will find this section helpful.
+Probably the most important step is to connect the Raspberry Pi camera correctly to your Pi.
+It is pretty straightforward but for anyone new to this kind of stuff will find this section helpful.

-In order to start this Raspberry Pi Time Lapse project you will need a copy of Raspbian installed.
-If you had followed my guide on installing NOOBS you would have turned on the Raspberry Pi camera functionality.
+To start this Raspberry Pi time lapse project you will need a copy of Raspbian installed.
+If you had followed my guide on installing NOOBS, you would have turned on the Raspberry Pi camera functionality.